svobik7/next-roots/README.md

 └── ...
 ```

 Finally our project is served on URLs that match perfectly the initial requirements.
-If you need to change your routes or translation do not forget to run `yarn roots` again.
+If you need to change your routes or translation do not forget to run `pnpm roots` again.

 ## 2. Router and Links